 “The elimination of this Russian-Islamic alliance and all their troops will pave the way for the Antichrist to posture himself to take over the world.”
 (Mark Hitchcock)

 “Islam is just another system that will be wiped out before the Antichrist instills his system.”
 (Nathan Jones)

 There is power in prophecy.
 What prophecy teachers teach has widespread and lasting implications.
 This teaching that Islam is about to disappear is truly destructive to the completion of the Great Commission among Muslims.
 And what makes matters worse is that the idea of the Battle of Gog of Magog as a distinct and separate battle from the final battles of the Antichrist described elsewhere throughout the prophets can easily be shown to be a bogus interpretation.

-In my new book, “Mideast Beast: The Scriptural Case for an Islamic Antichrist,” I walk the reader carefully through the prophecies of Ezekiel 38 and 39 (The Battle of Gog of Magog), Psalm 83 and many others, so as to thoroughly dispel this false idea that the Islamic world and religion is about to face “annihilation” or “will be wiped out.”
+In my book, “Mideast Beast: The Scriptural Case for an Islamic Antichrist,” I walk the reader carefully through the prophecies of Ezekiel 38 and 39 (The Battle of Gog of Magog), Psalm 83 and many others, so as to thoroughly dispel this false idea that the Islamic world and religion is about to face “annihilation” or “will be wiped out.”

-In fact, if there is one primary underlying point I would wish to make with my newest book and which I am struggling to awaken the Christian church regarding, it is the simple fact that Islam is the single greatest challenge the church will face before the return of Jesus.
+In fact, if there is one primary underlying point I would wish to make with my book and which I am struggling to awaken the Christian church regarding, it is the simple fact that Islam is the single greatest challenge the church will face before the return of Jesus.
 But until he returns, it is not going away.

 The mandate of the church at this moment in history is to rise to meet the challenge of Islam.
 Now is not the time for armchair prophecy-enthusiast Christians to sit back and passively await the destruction of the Islamic world.